 The review will also include a comprehensive assessment of the dingo conservation status, including an assessment of dingo population and distribution across Victoria.

-Order in Council unprotecting the Dingo in certain circumstances
+Order in Council unprotecting the dingo in certain circumstances

-Further information on the Order:
+Further information on the current Order in Council: